SukkaW/hentaiverse-monster-database/README.md

 ### Data Dump and Archive (data)

-[`/packages/data`](/packages/data/) contains two scripts: The original script that is used to import the data from the original database into the [Deta](https://deta.sh) serverless database platform.
-And another script is used to dump and download the entire database to a JSON file from the Deta.
+[`/packages/data`](/packages/data/) contains two scripts: The original script that is used to import the data from the original database into the [Supabase](https://supabase.com) serverless database platform.
+And another script is used to dump and download the entire database to a JSON file from the Supabase.

 The project uses [GitHub Actions](https://github.com/features/actions)' cron feature to dump the database on UTC 23:00 on a daily basis.
-The JSON files are then uploaded to another GitHub repository [SukkaLab/hv-monster-data](https://github.com/SukkaLab/hv-monster-data), which is eventually deployed to https://hv-monsterdb-data.skk.moe (Hosted on [GitHub Pages](https://pages.github.com/) for free).
+The JSON files are then uploaded to another GitHub repository [SukkaLab/hv-monster-data](https://github.com/SukkaLab/hv-monster-data), which is eventually deployed to https://hv-monsterdb-data.skk.moe (which is hosted on [GitHub Pages](https://pages.github.com/) for free).

 You can download the latest full database dump at: